Maud Le Pladec

 Fri, May 2, 3–6 pm

-As part of the Chicago Dance Month program, museum visitors are invited to observe Maud Le Pladec and her dancers, accompanied by percussion quartet TaCTuS, as they rehearse the US debut of Democracy.
+As part of Chicago Dance Month, museum visitors are invited to engage in a brief conversation with Maud Le Pladec, choreographer, followed by an open rehearsal from 4–6 pm with Maud Le Pladec and her dancers, accompanied by percussion quartet TaCTuS, as they rehearse the US debut of Democracy.

 MCA Talk: First Night